 These Apples are the Sweetest: 15 Sweetest Apples

-One of the main qualities looked for in apples is the level of their sweetness.
-Because I’m always suggesting apples during my health coaching sessions, many of my clients ask, which apples are the sweetest?
+I’m always suggesting apples during my health coaching sessions.
+Many of my clients ask, which apples are the sweetest?

 The sweetest apples are the Fuji, Kiku, Ambrosia, Gala, Honeycrisp, Opal, Jazz, Sweetie, Envy, Pacific Rose, Golden Delicious, Red Delicious, Red Piñata, Braeburn and Pink Lady varieties.
 These sweetest varieties are naturally high in sugar resulting in their sweet flavor.